 Employment law in Ireland law places strict obligations on employers to protect the safety and wellbeing of employees, particularly by providing a safe place of work, a safe system of work or proper training to their employees.
 Where injuries are sustained in the workplace it is possible for the injured party to take a legal action against the employer.

 The first issue to be established is whether an injury has actually occurred.
 The claimant must have sustained some form of injury – either physical or psychological – in the course of his or her employment to bring a workplace injury claim.
 Examples of the type of injuries that occur in the workplace include injuries caused by heavy lifting, repetitive stress injuries and in recent years the courts have granted awards in cases involving stress and anxiety to employees that arose from workplace bullying and harassment.
-For further information on such claims click here.

 The second issue to be established is whether such an injury was sustained due to the lack of care of your employer thereby giving rise to a liability on the part of the employer.
 While in some cases establishing negligence or breach of duty of care to the injured party by an employer can be straightforward, in certain types of work, or for particular types of injuries, it can be much more difficult.